alvarosantamariagomez/sari/www/about.md

 <br>

-Current SARI version: *octubre 2024*  --  "Is it shiny? - Pretty shiny"
+Current SARI version: *noviembre 2024*  --  "Are you certain there has never been any case of even the most insignificant computer error?"

 -----------------